konsorten/sevdesk-voucher-upload/README.md

 The library currently fails to save the voucher with "*500 - {"objects":null,"error":{"message":"Can't read file","code":null}}*" as error message.
 This is currently under investigation.

+## sevDesk API Token

+The API token can be retrieved using the web interface.
+Best practice is to follow this process:

+1) Create a new dedicated user for the API access.
+2) Give the user admin rights (only then the API token will be shown in the web interface).
+3) Login using the new API user
+4) Retrieve the API Token vis *Settings > Users*: https://my.sevdesk.de/#/admin/userManagement
+5) Set access rights to *Vouchers/Receipts*, only

 ## Upload Process

 This is a verbal description on the general upload process: